 - Your temperature will be checked when you enter the clinic.
-People with a fever > 100.3 will not be allowed to enter the clinic.
+People with an elevated temperature will not be allowed to enter the clinic.

-- If you have any upper respiratory symptoms such as fever, cough, or shortness of breath, do not enter Clinical Nutrition Center, and please perform visits via telehealth for at least 2 weeks, and until no fevers for at least 72 hours.
+- If you have any upper respiratory symptoms such as fever, cough, or shortness of breath, (see above for a full list) do not enter Clinical Nutrition Center, and please perform visits via tele-health for at least 2 weeks, and until no fevers for at least 72 hours.

 - If you have had confirmed or suspected coronavirus infection, please do not come to the clinic for at least 2 weeks, and until your symptoms have improved and you have had no fevers for at least 72 hours.

 - We are not equipped to test for acute coronavirus infection, nor to offer treatment.
-If you are concerned you have been exposed, please contact your primary care provider for instructions, or if your symptoms are severe, your urgent care center or emergency room.
+If you are concerned you are currently experiencing symptoms, please contact your primary care provider for instructions, or if your symptoms are severe, your urgent care center or emergency room.